suspex0/ProxyJect/README.md

 ### How to use ?
 1. Download the latest build [here](https://github.com/suspex0/ProxyJect/releases/tag/ProxyJect-alpha-1.0) or compile your own version. ( make sure to include the stub64.dll )
 2. Modify the **ProxyJect.json** file to your needs.
-If file dont exist run ProxyJect.exe once will auto-generate a config.
-(You can place "none" in to target-executable or the target-window as a veto keyword.)
+If thefile dont exist run **ProxyJect.exe** once and it will auto-generate a config for you.
+(You can place "none" in to config target-executable or the target-window as a veto keyword.)
 3. Run **ProxyJect.exe**
 4. Run your "ProxyApplication"
 5. Run the target process to inject to.